wintbiit/NineDNS/provider/README.md

 `Postgres Provider` connects to a postgres database and reads records from it.
 Table name is rule set name.

-Desabled by default, you need to add `postgres` tag to build it.
+Disabled by default, you need to add `postgres` tag to build it.
 ```bash
 go build -tags "postgres"
 ```